 - Generally projects does have

-so that we can use this global version as default and have consistency in our project - For configuring ESLint projects does have
+eslintdependency but for cases in which it’s not available we can install it globally vianpm install -g eslintso that we can use this global version as default and have consistency in our project - For configuring ESLint projects does have

-file available on root of the project and eslint will use these configs for highlighting linting errors in the code
+.eslintrcfile available on root of the project and eslint will use these configs for highlighting linting errors in the code

 For setting up ESLint we are using publically available vip-cli repo but you can also use any other repo